arisp99/CAvaccines/README.md

 With the recent COVID-19 pandemic, a large number of scientists and companies have rushed to help the world.
-On the forefront of everyone’s mind is how can a vaccine be develped to combat the pandemic.
-Vaccine play a huge role in the world and are essential to the fight against infectious diseases.
+On the forefront of everyone’s mind is how can a vaccine be developed to combat the pandemic.
+Vaccines play a huge role in the world and are essential to the fight against infectious diseases.
 It has been seen, time and time again, that vaccine protect against deadly pathogens and save lives.
-However, disese outbreaks still occur.
+However, disease outbreaks still occur.
 The reasons for these outbreaks are not fully understood.